jjmstark/bloc/README.md

 1. Compile the contract
 2. Upload the contract

-To compile a smartcontract, run
+To compile a smart contract, run

 ```
 bloc compile <ContractName>